One of the easiest ways to tell if a roof is likely to need some maintenance in the next few years is to find a roof covered in moss & algae.

 · Read reviews.
 Any decent roof cleaning company should have a few reviews you to read.
 Reading reviews from previous customers will give you an idea about the level of service you can expect.

-· Ask friends, family, and neighbours if they can recommend a good roof cleaning company.
+· Ask friends, family, and neighbours if they can recommend any professional roof cleaners.
 If one of your neighbours has recently had their roof cleaned, don't be afraid to ask if they would recommend them to you.

 · Get quotes from a reliable source.
 Websites such as the roofing Association only deal with professionals in their trade.